sequenceiq/slider/src/site/markdown/rolehistory.md

 * **Role Instance** : a single instance of a role.
 * **Node** : A server in the YARN Physical (or potentially virtual) Cluster of servers.
-* **Hoya Cluster**: The set of role instances deployed by Hoya so as to create a single aggregate application.
+* **Slider Cluster**: The set of role instances deployed by Slider so as to create a single aggregate application.
-* **Hoya AM**: The Application Master of Hoya: the program deployed by YARN to manage its Hoya Cluster.
+* **Slider AM**: The Application Master of Slider: the program deployed by YARN to manage its Slider Cluster.
 * **RM** YARN Resource Manager

 ### Assumptions

-Here are some assumptions in Hoya's design
+Here are some assumptions in Slider's design

 1. Instances of a specific role should preferably be deployed onto different servers.
-This enables Hoya to only remember the set of server nodes onto which instances were created, rather than more complex facts such as "two Region Servers were previously running on Node #17.
-On restart Hoya can simply request one instance of a Region Server on a specific node, leaving the other instance to be arbitrarily deployed by YARN.
+This enables Slider to only remember the set of server nodes onto which instances were created, rather than more complex facts such as "two Region Servers were previously running on Node #17.
+On restart Slider can simply request one instance of a Region Server on a specific node, leaving the other instance to be arbitrarily deployed by YARN.
 This strategy should help reduce the *affinity* in the role deployment, so increase their resilience to failure.